If your loved one doesn’t have insurance…

 - Psychiatrist: A psychiatrist is a medical doctor with special training in evaluating someone for a mental illness, making a diagnosis and treating with appropriate medication.

 It’s important for the patient (your loved one) to have regular appointments with the psychiatrist to adjust medications as needed to gain the most benefit.
 Many psychiatrists do medication checks only and do not provide therapy services.
 Ask the psychiatrist about this when making an appointment.

 - Psychologist: This professional has a doctoral degree in psychology and therefore is trained to diagnose mental illnesses and provide individual and group therapy.
 Psychologists DO NOT prescribe medication.

 - Psychiatric Nurse Practitioner: This professional has an advanced degree and is qualified to diagnose mental illness and prescribe appropriate medication under the supervision of a licensed psychiatrist.

 - Social Worker/Therapist: This professional designation is also known as an LCSW (licensed clinical social worker); MSW (masters in social work) and LCPC (licensed clinical professional counselor).
 Under each of these professional designations, the professional has a different amount of schooling.
-Some are trained to make psychiatric diagnoses and provide individual and group therapy, and other provide counseling only.
+Some are trained to make psychiatric diagnoses and provide individual and group therapy, and others provide counseling only.
 They DO NOT prescribe medication.

 How do you decide which provider is right for your loved one or yourself?